Keyboard shortcuts

 While the previous sections presented insightful plots for visualizing performance trends, it is essential to also include at least one table that contains the raw results for the key benchmark instances.
 Many high-quality papers rely solely on tables to present their results, as they provide transparency and precision.

 However, avoid including every table with all available data—this applies even to appendices.
 Instead, consider what information a critical reader would need to verify that your plots are not misleading.
 Focus on presenting the most relevant and interpretable results.
 A comprehensive dataset can always be linked in an external repository, but the tables within your paper should remain clear, selective, and to the point.
+Even if you are only optimizing for yourself, use plots to gain an overview but also check out the data tables.

 Example table from a recent publication, presenting detailed results of a new algorithm across benchmark instances.
-While less intuitive than plots, such tables enable readers to examine individual outcomes in detail. |
+While less intuitive than plots, such tables enable readers to examine individual outcomes in detail.

 Distinguishing Exploratory and Workhorse Studies in Benchmarking